JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 }
 ```

 - Update GetById.
-Instead of returning null when no BlogPost are found, we return a formatted error.
+Instead of returning null when no BlogPost is found, we return a formatted error.

 ```csharp
 [HttpGet("{id}")]